 A Type MCB trips off the circuit when the current exceeds 2-3 times the actual current rating.
-A type MCB – Miniature Circuit Breaker is highly sensitive to the short circuit and hence we can find its application in the manufacturing of semiconductors.
+A type MCB – Miniature Circuit Breaker is highly sensitive to the short circuit, and hence we can find its application in the manufacturing of semiconductors.

-C Type MCB trips off the circuit when the current exceeds 5-10 times the actual current flow and finds its application in the domestic as well as commercial appliances like transformers, fluorescent lighting circuits, IT equipment like personal computers, servers, and printers.
+C Type MCB trips off the circuit when the current exceeds 5-10 times the actual current flow and finds its application in domestic as well as commercial appliances like transformers, fluorescent lighting circuits, and IT equipment like personal computers, servers, and printers.

-D Type MCB trips off the circuit when the current exceeds 10-20 times the actual current flow and offers high resistance.
+D Type MCB trips off the circuit when the current exceeds 10-20 times the current flow and offers high resistance.
 It finds its application in motors.

 Working Principle of MCB